AI-comp/SamurAICoding2014/Rule.en.md

 _Noncommittal lords_ have their own military force.
 Each _daimyo_ tries to become _intimate_ with such lords through _negotiation_.
-_The total military strength_ of a daimyo is the sum of the _force strengths_ of lords with whom he is the most intimate subtracted by the sum of those with whom he is the least intimate.
+_The total military strength_ of a daimyo is the sum of the _military strengths_ of lords with whom he is the most intimate subtracted by the sum of those with whom he is the least intimate.
 The daimyo with the largest total military strength wins the game.

 ## Game Process